International Peace Research Association

 The International Peace Research Association is a global network of academics.
-It was founded in 1964 and promotes peace by supporting national organizations, hosting conferences, publishing and supporting the publication of peace-promoting journals.
+It was founded in 1964, and promotes peace by supporting national organizations, hosting conferences, publishing and supporting the publication of peace-promoting journals.
+It is a member of the International Science Council.

 Organization

 The International Peace Research Association was founded in 1964 and is a global network of educators and researchers who collaborate on peace-building activities.

 The association encourages national and international peace-building education and supports the dissemination of peace-promoting research.

-The 2021-2023 co-secretaries generals are Christine Atieno and Matt Meyer.
+The 2023-2025 co-secretaries general are Matt Meyer and Marìa Teresa Muñoz.

 Activities

 The association organizes a biannual conference, sponsors peace journals, and publishes a newsletter.

 In 1973, it formed the Peace Education Commission, that identifies and describes the work of International Peace Research Association members.